-Samsung currently holds more than 50 percent in total handsets market here in Nepal and with this latest flagship having features advanced than iPhone 4S, they are going to get good share of the higher end smartphones in Nepal, beating Apple’s iPhone.
+Samsung currently holds more than 50 percent in total handsets market here in Nepal and with this latest flagship having features advanced than iPhone 4S, they are going to get a good share of the higher-end smartphones in Nepal, beating Apple’s iPhone.

-Equipped with Ice Cream Sandwich V4.0.4 Android operating system, the phone has a Quad-core 1.4 GHz Cortex-A9 CPU.
+Equipped with the Ice Cream Sandwich V4.0.4 Android operating system, the phone has a Quad-core 1.4 GHz Cortex-A9 CPU.
 It has a 4.8-inch super AMOLED capacitive touch screen with multi-touch functionality.
-The device comes with an 8 mega-pixel camera with features like auto focus and LED flash.
+The device comes with an 8-megapixel camera with features like autofocus and LED flash.

 As for memory, the Galaxy S3 to be sold in Nepal has an internal storage capacity of 16 GB which can be upgraded to up to 64 GB with a microSD card.

-The device incorporates various features such as “smart stay” which tracks the eyes of the user so that the display won’t dim or turn off as long as the user is looking at it, “s-voice” which enables users to dial the number through a voce command, “all share cast” which pairs TVs, Action Ac, laptops or tablets with wi-fi and “NFC” which allows users to share contents like video by taping the phones together.
+The device incorporates various features such as “smart stay” which tracks the eyes of the user so that the display won’t dim or turn off as long as the user is looking at it, “s-voice” which enables users to dial the number through voice command, “all share cast” which pairs TVs, laptops or tablets with Wi-fi and “NFC” which allows users to share contents like the video by tapping the phones together.

 The phone is going to hit the shelves at an introductory price of NRs 67,000.

 Follow us on Facebook, Twitter, and Viber to get latest news, information about Ntc, Ncell, Smart Cell and phones in Nepal.